 Although Sweden was officially founded in 1814, there were settlers here before 1806.
 The development of the Erie Canal created a stopping point as the canal ended in Sweden in 1823.
 (It was not continued east on to Fairport until 1825.)
 In 1829, the Village of Brockport was founded.

 Farming flourished in the area with such crops as wheat, corn and hops.
 The canal access allowed easy shipping of such commodities as well as the receiving of supplies.

-In 1832-33, the Baptist Collegiate Institute was founded bringing higher education to the Town and Village.
+In 1832-33, the Baptist Collegiate Institute was founded bringing higher education to the Town.
 In this same year, the first fire company was founded.

 The 1850’s to the 1860’s was a prosperous time.
 The NY Central Falls Line railroad transported milk to Buffalo and large wheat crops to Rochester, Buffalo and Niagara Falls.
 There were several farming industries in the area, the Johnston Harvester Co. and the Seymour, Morgan and Allen Co. which invented the Morgan Reaper, an improvement on the McCormick Reaper which was also manufactured here.

 It was during this same decade that a local author, Mary Jane Holmes, published her second novel, Lena Rivers, which sold over one half a million copies.
 By 1907, the year she died, she had written over 40 novels.
 Mansions sprang up in the Village, several of which are still standing.